TYPO3-Initiatives/structured-asset-rendering/README.md

 It registers some EventListeners in `Services.yaml`.
 They get called before assets are being rendered.

 It reports in the frontend which listeners were executed.
-Play around with the code and see how it affects assets the listeners and the JS/CSS output.

 [review]: https://review.typo3.org/c/Packages/TYPO3.CMS/+/64021